aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 ## Create Digitally Signed PDF Documents

 A generated PDF document can be signed during saving.
 Currently only PDF documents can be signed in the same way.
 Other formats are to be supported in future versions.
-The code sample below demonstrates how to sign a generated PDF document using Aspose.Words.
+The code sample below shows how to sign a generated PDF document using Aspose.Words.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-DigitallySignedPdfUsingCertificateHolder-DigitallySignedPdfUsingCertificateHolder.cpp" >}}